How to exercise in different chronic pain conditions?

 1. Daenen L, Varkey E, Kellmann M, Nijs J. Exercise, not to exercise, or how to exercise in patients with chronic pain?
 Applying science to practice.
 Clin J Pain.
 Feb 2015;31(2):108-114.

 2. Fransen M, McConnell S, Harmer AR, Van der Esch M, Simic M, Bennell KL.
 Exercise for osteoarthritis of the knee: a Cochrane systematic review.
 Br J Sports Med.
 Sep 24 2015.

 3. Nijs J, Ickmans K. Chronic whiplash-associated disorders: to exercise or not?
 Lancet.
 Jul 12 2014;384(9938):109-111.

-About Anupa: She is final year Bachelor of Physiotherapy student studying in Kathmandu University School of Medical Sciences, Nepal.
+About Anupa: She is a final year Bachelor of Physiotherapy student studying at Kathmandu University School of Medical Sciences, Nepal.
 She is passionate about musculoskeletal physiotherapy.
-She is interested in studying the psychosocial aspects of pain, illness perception etc that than can heavily contribute to the management of individuals with musculoskeletal pain.
+She is interested in studying the psychosocial aspects of pain, especially illness perception, which are can contribute to musculoskeletal pain.